Fit as a Mama Bear

 It takes a lot of effort to pull up from the floor and your whole body must work together.
 Including your core!

 When people think of training abs, they think mostly of direct work (sit-ups crunches etc).
-But, your core is so much more than that (learn more about ab exercises better than sit-ups!).
+But, your core is so much more than that (learn more about core strengthening exercises!).

 Your core is responsible for keeping you upright and essentially preventing movement.
 Plus, muscle growth in the core muscles supports your low back.